- about us

 Linda is the Project Accounts Administrator and provides support on all Landell Mills contracts.
 Linda joined Landell Mills in 1991 and moved into our finance division in 1998.
 She is responsible for reconciling accounts submitted by our various overseas offices and projects as well as compiling/submitting sales invoices to our clients.
 She has a close working relationship with all divisions within the company and also our team leaders and project staff in the field.

 Maria joined Landell Mills in Spring 2010 as a Project Executive for the Africa, Caribbean and Latin America Division.
 Her work focuses predominantly on trade and regional integration projects in Africa and the Caribbean.
 Maria holds a Masters degree from Lund University, Sweden where she specialised in International Economics.
 Her interest in international development builds on previous work with the Swedish Ministry of Foreign Affairs in the field of the EU foreign and defence policy and was also strengthened during a research field trip to the East African region.
 Maria is fluent in English and French.
+Maria is currently on maternity leave.

 Matthew is the Management Accountant for Landell Mills and its sister companies.
 He is responsible for preparing the groups management accounts and assisting with the group’s statutory accounts.
 In addition he also provides financial assistance to some of our various overseas offices and projects.
 Matthew graduated from the University of Bath in 2007 with a BSc in Economics and since then has become a member of the Association of Chartered Certified Accountants.